Fawru

 Fawru (فورة) is a village in Syria located in the Subdistrict of the al-Suqaylabiyah District in the Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Fawru had a population of 475 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+Syrian Civil War

+On 11 October 2015, at least ten Syrian Army soldiers were killed in a confrontation with Jaysh al-Fatah in the village.